brouberol/blog/content/how-to-setup-a-personal-wireguard-vpn.md

 I now have have a personal VPN I can use whenever I travel abroad.

 ---
-Thanks to Thomas for being patient with me while answering network questions at 11pm, and for proof-reading this article.
+Thanks to Thomas for being patient with me while answering networking questions at 11pm, and for proof-reading this article.
 Any remaining mistake is my own.